MicrosoftDocs/azure-docs/articles/frontdoor/front-door-caching.md

 ## Response headers

 If the origin response is cacheable, then the `Set-Cookie` header is removed before the response is sent to the client.
-If an origin response is not cacheable, Front Door doesn't strip the header.
+If an origin response isn't cacheable, Front Door doesn't strip the header.
 For example, if the origin response includes a `Cache-Control` header with a `max-age` value, this indicates to Front Door that the response is cacheable, and the `Set-Cookie` header is stripped.

 In addition, Front Door attaches the `X-Cache` header to all responses.
 The `X-Cache` response header includes one of the following values: